24-Year-Old Becomes First Woman To Lead U.S. Marine Corps Infantry Platoon

 — NYT At War (@NYTimesAtWar) August 9, 2018

-According to The New York Times, the Marine Corps challenged the 2013 ruling, but was overruled.
+According to the New York Times, the Marine Corps challenged the 2013 ruling, but was overruled.
 Women were able to join the infantry beginning in 2015.
 Out of the more than 15,000 women currently serving in the Marines, 80 are serving in combat roles.

 Although there was initially some resistance to accepting Lieutenant Hierl’s leadership, over time she was accepted by the troops she led.